Duke sleep specialist Marjorie Kilgore, MD, helps treat sleep issues and sleep disorders.

 When Should I See a Sleep Specialist?

 “A healthy sleep life is incredibly important,” she said.
-Poor sleep can cause changes in mood, energy levels, hormones, and weight.
-Beyond that, sleep issues can be associated with medical problems like breathing conditions, depression, and neurodegenerative disorders like Parkinson’s.
+Poor sleep can cause changes in mood, energy levels, hormones, and weight, and can be associated with medical problems like breathing conditions, depression, neurodegenerative disorders like Parkinson’s, and heart problems.
+In fact, the American Heart Association just added sleep to its list of factors that measure cardiovascular health.
 “Sleep is one of the biggest contributors to your overall mental and physical health.”

 What Should I Expect During My First Visit with a Sleep Specialist?